tldr-pages/tldr/pages/common/nmap.md

 # nmap

 > Network exploration tool and security/port scanner.
-> Some features like SYN scan activates only when `nmap` is run with root privileges.
+> Some features (e.g. SYN scan) activate only when `nmap` is run with root privileges.
 > More information: <https://nmap.org/book/man.html>.

 - Scan (the top 1000) ports of a remote host with various [v]erbosity levels: